How an Antenna works

 Directivity is an amount that is expressed in terms of the Isotropic antenna that radiates with the same total power.
 This antenna is used because it is an antenna that radiates in all directions with the same energy.

-Although it is not physically possible to generate this antenna it is a good theoretical reference for this type of comparisons.
+Although it is not physically possible to generate this antenna it is a good theoretical reference for this type of comparison.
 Directivity (D) is then defined as the ratio between the maximum radiation intensity of the antenna with respect to an isotropic antenna of the same total power.

 Loss of return